Title VII of the Civil Rights Act of 1964; 42 U.S. Code Sections 2000e et seq.;

 - Advise student Complainants that they may file a complaint with the Office for Civil Rights of the U.S. Department of Education and employee Complainants may file a complaint with the Oregon Bureau of Labor and Industries (BOLI) or the Equal Employment Opportunity Commission (EEOC).
 All Complainants should be advised that they have a right to file a complaint with local law enforcement, if the act complained of is also a criminal act.
 RCC must investigate even if the complainant files a complaint with local law enforcement.
 In addition, RCC should ensure that Complainants are aware of any available resources, such as health and mental health services.

 - Take interim steps to protect a Complainant from coming into contact with the Respondent, especially if the Complainant is a victim of sexual violence.
-The CHRO should notify the Complainant of their options to avoid contact with the Respondent.
+The CHRO or designee should notify the Complainant of their options to avoid contact with the Respondent.
 For instance, RCC may prohibit the alleged perpetrator from having any contact with the Complainant pending the results of the investigation.
 When taking steps to separate the Complainant and the alleged perpetrator, RCC shall minimize the burden on the Complainant.